mongodb/awscdk-resources-mongodbatlas/CONTRIBUTING.md

 4. Commit and push your changes to your branch then submit a pull request against the current release branch, not master.
 The naming scheme of the branch is `release-staging-v#.#.#`. **Note**: There will only be one release branch at a time.
 5. A repo maintainer will review the your pull request, and may either request additional changes or merge the pull request.

+## PR Title Format
+- `fix(INTMDB-/CLOUDP-): description of the ticket`: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
+- `feat(INTMDB-/CLOUDP-): description of the ticket`: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
+- `BREAKING CHANGE`: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
+A BREAKING CHANGE can be part of commits of any type.
+Examples:
+  - fix(INTMDB-12345/CLOUDP-12345)!: description of the ticket
+  - fix!(INTMDB-12345/CLOUDP-12345): description of the ticket
+  - feat(INTMDB-12345/CLOUDP-12345)!: description of the ticket
+  - feat!(INTMDB-12345/CLOUDP-12345): description of the ticket
+  - If the PR has `BREAKING CHANGE`: in its description is a breaking change

 ## Autoclose stale issues and PRs
 - After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "This issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
 This will be auto-closed if there is no new activity over the next 30 days.
 If the issue is still relevant and active, you can simply comment with a “bump” to keep it open, or add the “[Status] Not Stale” label.
 Thanks for keeping our repository healthy!"
 - After 30 more days of no activity we automatically close the issue / PR.